attilammagyar/js80p/README.md

 A sawtooth wave based sound which sounds like as if you were playing a recording backwards.
 The time it takes for notes to un-decay depends on note pitch and velocity.
 The harder you play, the brighter and richer the sound gets.
-Mod wheel control the vibrato, aftertouch adjusts the filtering.
+Mod wheel controls the vibrato, aftertouch adjusts the filtering.

 <a id="bugs" href="#toc">Table of Contents</a>